MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Project Overview

-The cutting-edge design/engineering solution for the Great Hall seismic upgrades is to utilize base isolators under the suspended main floor slab to absorb the impact of seismic activity, separating the building from the ground and from the adjoining museum structures.
+The project will upgrade the resiliency of the Museum and protect its irreplaceable collection in the event of a major earthquake.
+When the project is complete the Great Hall will look as its famed Canadian architect, Arthur Erickson, intended in his original plans in the mid-1970s, though now it will incorporate groundbreaking 21st-century technology.
+The cutting-edge design/engineering solution for the Great Hall seismic upgrades is to install base isolators under the suspended main floor slab to absorb the impact of seismic activity, separating the building from the ground and from the adjoining museum structures.

-Though the building will be closed, MOA will continue to facilitate access for Indigenous communities to the collections.
-The museum will also offer on-site behind-the-scenes tours, special virtual events, digital school programs, and other exciting initiatives for the public to enjoy throughout the year.
-Likewise, the museum’s teaching, research and exhibition work will continue, in preparation to welcome visitors back in late 2023 with a revitalized museum experience.
+Though the building is temporarily closed, MOA continues to facilitate access for Indigenous communities to the collections.
+The museum has also been offering on-site behind-the-scenes tours, special virtual events, digital school programs, and other exciting initiatives for the public.
+Likewise, the museum’s teaching, research and exhibition work continues in preparation for welcoming visitors back on June 13, 2024 at 5 pm with a revitalized museum experience.

 Project photo album (click image to open album):